by Rob Joseph, Freelance Android Ninja and Instructor with CodingNomads

 If you do have professional experience, I’d suggest you break it down into projects.
 For example: you worked on Project A for company X from dates Y to Z. This helps highlight your exposure to various technologies, making your resume more robust.

 For each work experience item, provide bullet points (not paragraphs) of the notable technologies used, anything interesting / unique about the project, and any notable experience you gained such as working with an SDK, etc. Remember: keywords.

 Secondary resume info

 After this you can add previous unrelated work experience, hobbies or whatever else to make you look like a well-rounded person people want to work with.
 Just remember that this is second priority after all the above.

 I personally advocate that your LinkedIn profile mirror your CV exactly, and link to companies you’ve worked with before.
 That also makes it less daunting to fill out, if LinkedIn isn’t “your thing.”
 A lot of CodingNomads students feel that way about LinkedIn and AngelList.
 But many of our students also found jobs through these sites.
 So they really can help, and it really doesn’t take too much time.

 Recruiters search LinkedIn for candidates based on profile keywords.
 List all the technologies you’ve worked with, and ask your network to endorse you for those technologies.

-Put your title as “Freelance mobile developer – seeking opportunities” so that people can find you by title, and see you’re looking for work.
+Put your title as “Freelance app developer – seeking opportunities” so that people can find you by title, and see you’re looking for work.
 Let your network and recruiters know you’re available for work by sending public status updates, and turning on your “Open Candidate” toggle.